bebop/poly/docs/installation.md

 title: Installing Poly
 ---

-Poly can be used in two ways.
+Ready to get started with a command line utility for managing genetic data?
+Poly can be used in two ways:

 1. As a Go library where you have finer control and can make magical things happen.
 2. As a command line utility where you can bash script your way to greatness and make DNA go brrrrrrrr.